Hiroshima Prefecture

 Getting There

 JR is also running a cruise service between Onomichi City and Tomo-no-Ura.
-It costs 1,000 yen for adults and 500 yen for childern.
-Tickets must be bought 3 days in advance at most major JR West stations but can be bought on the same day at Fukuyama and Onomichi Stations.
-The service runs on most days during the summer months but will close down for the winter on November 27.
+It costs 1,500 yen for adults.
+Tickets can be bought at Onomichi Station.
+The service runs weekends and holidays and shuts down during the winter months.

 See Also: Shimokamagari in Kure City was also a stop on the maritime highway and a place used for diplomacy with Korea and other countries.